-The Company has no leases and has initially assessed that there will be no material reporting changes as a result of adopting IFRS 16.
+The Company does not have any leases and accordingly there will be no material reporting changes as a result of adopting the new standard.

-• New Interpretation IFRIC 23 - Uncertainty over Income Tax Treatments
+New Interpretation IFRIC 23 - Uncertainty over Income Tax Treatments

 On June 7, 2017, the IASB issued IFRIC Interpretation 23 - Uncertainty over Income Tax Treatments.
 The Interpretation provides guidance on the accounting for current and deferred tax liabilities and assets in circumstances in which there is uncertainty over income tax treatments.
 The Interpretation is applicable for annual periods beginning on or after January 1, 2019.
-The Company has not yet determined the extent of the impact of adoption of the Interpretation.